The quantum solitons atomtronic interference device

 {\it Introduction.} In quantum technology, the boundary between basic and applied research is particularly blurred\cite{dowling2003quantum}.
 Indeed, interesting quantum devices for applications in this discipline must be constructed with physical platforms characterized by pronounced quantum effects.
 At the same time, because of the specific operating conditions in which it needs to work, quantum matter designed for quantum technology may display new fundamental and unexpected physical features.

-Atomtronics is an emergent field of quantum technology in which the logic described above works as core principle.
-Such a field aims at devising a circuitry of a new type with degenerate atomic currents both to fabricate devices of practical values and to address basic science\cite{Amico_Atomtronics,amico2020roadmap}.
-Key features of the atomtronic platform are the charge-neutrality and the coherence properties of the fluid flowing in the circuits that may have fermionic/bosonic nature, the enhanced control and the versatility of the operating conditions of the circuit elements.
-A fruitful starting point in the current research has been considering ultra-cold matter-wave-analogues of known electronic or quantum electronic systems\cite{seaman2007atomtronics,pepino2009atomtronic}.
-In particular, ring-shaped condensates interrupted by one or several weak links and pierced by an effective magnetic flux\cite{dalibard2011colloquium} have been studied in analogy with the SQUIDs of mesoscopic superconductivity\cite{wright2013driving,ramanathan2011superflow,ryu2013experimental,PhysRevA.84.053604,PhysRevLett.113.025301,yakimenko2015vortices,yakimenko2015vortices,Turpin:15,mathey2014decay,mathey2016realizing}.
-Such systems, dubbed Atomtronics Quantum Interference Devices (AQUIDs), enclose a great potential both for basic science and technology\cite{eckel2014hysteresis,ryu_experimental_2013,hallwood2006macroscopic,solenov2010metastable,amico2014superfluid,aghamalyan2015coherent,aghamalyan2016atomtronic,cominotti2014optimal,ryu2020quantum} .
+Atomtronics is an emergent field of quantum technology in which the logic described above works as the core principle.
+Such a field aims at devising a new type of circuitry with degenerate atomic currents both to fabricate devices of practical values and to address basic science\cite{Amico_Atomtronics,amico2020roadmap}.
+Key features of the atomtronic platform are the charge-neutrality and coherence properties of the fluid flowing in the circuits that may have fermionic/bosonic nature, the enhanced control and the versatility of the operating conditions of the circuit elements.
+A fruitful starting point in the current research has been considering ultra-cold matter-wave analogues of known electronic or quantum electronic systems\cite{seaman2007atomtronics,pepino2009atomtronic}.
+In particular, ring-shaped condensates interrupted by one or several weak links and pierced by an effective magnetic flux\cite{dalibard2011colloquium} have been studied in analogy with the SQUIDs of mesoscopic superconductivity\cite{wright2013driving,ramanathan2011superflow,ryu2013experimental,PhysRevA.84.053604,yakimenko2015vortices,yakimenko2015vortices,Turpin:15,mathey2014decay,mathey2016realizing}.
+Such systems, dubbed Atomtronics Quantum Interference Devices (AQUIDs), enclose a great potential both for basic science and technology\cite{eckel2014hysteresis,ryu2013experimental,hallwood2006macroscopic,solenov2010metastable,amico2014superfluid,aghamalyan2015coherent,aghamalyan2016atomtronic,cominotti2014optimal,ryu2020quantum} .